 A powerful benefit of being clear on what talents we bring to life, is the ability to use those talents as “Access Points” to accomplish things we should do, but don’t like to.

-The personal “Owner’s Manual” you create in The Power of Intentional Living membership is a powerful tool.
+The personal “Owner’s Manual” you create in The ILM is a powerful tool.

 It helps you stay focused on where you’re likely to find the most fulfillment and add the most value to the world in daily life.

 Still, we don’t want to use this knowledge as an excuse to simply not do things we should do, but don’t naturally like to do.

 When we do, we often cheat ourselves of valuable growth and others of significant residual benefits.

 Here’s an example of a creative trick (An Access Point) I used to take on a task I had no passion for doing, but turned into something I have fun doing.

 My wife always took responsibility for planning and making meals.

 But she works a much less flexible schedule than I do.

 Even though I was never “into cooking,” it suddenly (finally!) dawned on me that it was crazy she was coming home from work around dinner time and then taking on making dinner!

 So, one night I asked her: “How about I take over planning and making dinner for us from now on, starting tomorrow?”